Prison Journalism Project

 The PJP newspaper, Inside, is an 8-page publication printed in black ink with a single spot color.
 It features essays, poetry, op-eds, news articles, and a full page section devoted to journalism education: Prisoners who participate in correctional education programs have 43% lower odds of returning to prison than those who do not.

-The inaugural issue of the print newspaper, PJP x Inside, won an Award of Excellence by the from the Society for News Design in front page design.
+The inaugural issue of the print newspaper, PJP x Inside, won an Award of Excellence from the Society for News Design in front page design.

 “I think it looks dynamic and thoughtful and impossible to put down.
 I love all of the small details, like the white-on-black lettertape, the small punches of color, the illustrations...
 It looks amazing.
 I am just so excited about this!”